bioinfo-pf-curie/biogitflow/gitlab-new-project.inc.rst

 .. |gitlab-newbranch| image:: images/gitlab_newbranch.png
 .. |gitlab-newproject-branch-devel| image:: images/gitlab_newproject_branch_devel.png

+.. _gitlab-new-project:

 Create a new project in Gitlab
 ==============================

-We recommend that the project is created from the template, if the template does not exist, follow the procedure below.
+We recommend that the project is created from the |biogitflowtemplate|_ or you can follow the procedure below.

 Add the new projet
 ------------------